Hocinegraichi/Data_analytics_machine_learning/README.md

 TASK 0
 Download the COVID-19 dataset from https://www.kaggle.com/datasets/imdevskp/corona-virusreport
-or Moodle folder and import it into pandas dataframe.

 1. Find countries with more than 100 deaths
 2. Find top-5 countries of new cases
 3. Extract rows whose WHO region is Europe